7 reasons for annual firefighter physical tests

 Not to ruin the punch line, but the answer to the last question has been "no" for every department I have worked with that has adopted one for their incumbent personnel.

 It is true that introducing a PAT in a department that has never had one can be a scary and daunting experience.
 The concern that "they are trying to get rid of us" is common.
-But I have yet to see a case where it is actually warranted.
+But I have yet to see a case where this fear is actually warranted.

 However, it does point to the need for a well-designed and relevant test and even more to a process for rehabilitation for those who struggle to finish the test in an appropriate time.